 The climate is close to ideal.
 The high altitude moderates the desert heat while the southerly location and dry surroundings moderate winter influences and create a generally pleasant atmosphere.
 The arts and culture scene is strong for its city size.”

 So how can homeowners looking to move from California and other areas really leverage the equity they have released when they sell their traditional family home?

 Recently, I have closed several Arizona purchase transactions with retirees using the government’s Home Equity Conversion Mortgage (or reverse mortgage as it is commonly called).
-Can I buy a home using a reverse mortgage?
+Can I buy a home using a reverse mortgage in Arizona?
 The answer is a resounding YES.

-What is the Benefit to Purchasing a Home with a HECM or Reverse Mortgage Loan?
+What is the Benefit to Purchasing a Home with a HECM or Reverse Mortgage in Arizona?

 Well, let’s look at the mechanics.
 Suppose a couple sells their home in California and receives a net check of $500,000 from the proceeds of the sale.
 This is a nice amount since it also represents the number of tax-free capital gains that a couple can realize from the sale of a primary residence without creating a tax burden.
 Now they find a nice property in Lake Havasu for $350,000.
 Their initial plan is to pay cash $350,000 for the house and put the other $150,000 into an investment account to be supervised by their financial advisor.
 Their advisor tells them that they can create a small to modest retirement cash-flow from these funds, but at least they won’t have a mortgage payment.